 In general, the three most popular plans are F, G and N. Plan F is not available to anyone who became eligible for Medicare after January 1, 2020, though.
 F and G plans are popular because the premiums tend to be lower.
 They do, however, have a high deductible you must cover before the insurance starts picking up expenses.

 Plan N may also come with less expensive premiums.
 It offers 100% coverage of the Medicare copays with a $20 copay of its own for some doctor's visits.
 If you go to the emergency room, the copay might be $50.

 How Do I Enroll in a Louisiana Medigap Plan?

 If you enroll in Medicare Parts A and B when you turn 65, you have a 6-month Medigap open enrollment period that begins the month of your 65th birthday.
-This enrollment period is important because it's the time when you have unlimited access to available plans.
+Your Medigap enrollment period is important because it's a time when you have unlimited access to available plans.

 During your Medigap open enrollment period, insurance companies must sell you any policy available for the same price it would sell someone who is healthy, regardless of whether you have any medical issues.